-There is a wide range of different visual impairments which, to a certain extent, are often not recognised at all from an initial external appearance.
-Close relatives, work colleagues or friends cannot imagine some of the everyday difficulties someone might be challenged by who is suffering from a visual impairment.
-However, there are many small things that will improve the lives, the level of independence and the capacity of living / working together of those affected.
+There is a wide range of different visual impairments which, to a certain extent, are often not recognizable at all by an observer.
+Close relatives, work colleagues or friends cannot imagine some of the everyday difficulties faced by someone who is suffering from a visual impairment.
+However, there are many small things that will improve the lives of those affected, in particular, their level of independence and capacity to live and work with others.

-Every visual impairment has its own individual characteristics and patients report a variety of symptoms: restricted visual field (tubular vision field), visual field loss, sensitivity to blinding light, nocturnal blindness, colour blindness or general stark limitation of visual capability.
-Even between similar diagnoses, the effects can be very different for those affected.
+Every visual impairment has its own individual characteristics and patients report a variety of symptoms: restricted visual field (tubular vision field), visual field loss, sensitivity to blinding light, nocturnal blindness, color blindness or general stark limitation of visual capability.
+Even among similar diagnoses, the effects can be very different from person to person.

-A tip for gift giving: For relaxation and entertainment, visually impaired patients often really enjoy audio books, now available in either CD format or as an Internet download.
+A tip for gift giving: For relaxation and entertainment, many visually impaired people thoroughly enjoy audio books, now available in either CD format or as an Internet download.